TryItOnline/cixl/README.md

 ### License
 GPLv3

 Give me a yell if something is unclear, wrong or missing.
-And please do consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile.
-I have the opportunity and motivation to work full time on this project, but still need some help with covering basic needs for that to happen.
+And please do consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.